cran/irlba/README.md

 # irlba

-Implicitly-restarted Lanczos methods for fast truncated singular value and symmetric eigenvalue decompositions of sparse and dense matrices.
+Implicitly-restarted Lanczos methods for fast truncated singular value decomposition of sparse and dense matrices (also referred to as partial SVD).
 IRLBA stands for Augmented, <b>I</b>mplicitly <b>R</b>estarted <b>L</b>anczos
 <b>B</b>idiagonalization <b>A</b>lgorithm.
+The package provides the following
+functions (see help on each for details and examples).

+* `irlba` main partial SVD function
+* `prcomp_irlba`  principal components function similar to the `prcomp` function in stats package for computing the first few principal components of large matrices
+* `partial_eigen` a very limited partial eigenvalue decomposition for symmetric matrices (see the [RSpectra](https://cran.r-project.org/package=RSpectra) package for more comprehensive truncated eigenvalue decomposition)

+Help documentation for each function includes examples.
+Also see the package vignette, `vignette("irlba", package="irlba")`, and demo, `demo("custom_matrix_multiply", package="irlba")`.

-Version 2.1.0 of the package includes a convenience `prcomp`-like function for computing principal components and a fast C-language implementation for improved computational speed.
-The original R algorithm implementation is maintained for some special cases and for refernce.
-The seldom used general rank-1 deflation options are deprecated in 2.1.0; it's more flexible to simply use a custom matrix product function instead.
+Version 2.1.2 of the package includes a convenience `prcomp`-like function for computing principal components and numerous bug fixes and numerical stability improvements in edge cases.

-## TODO

-Implement Leja-point polynomial acceleration for even more efficient memory use for extremely large problems.

 ## References